scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 If authentication was not configured in the InfluxDB section (`kubectl -n epa create secret generic influxdb-creds`), or you don't want to use authentication for Grafana, it's unnecessary to enable Basic Auth and provide credentials for Grafana account on InfluxDB.
 But if your InfluxDB is open to LAN clients, it's better to protect it and use a read-only account in Grafana.

 Also notice that EPA by default uses the `eseries` database.
 If Grafana connects to InfluxDB while the DB is still missing, Grafana will complain about the missing database (screenshot below).
 Login to InfluxDB or use its API address to create a database.
 You can also use the `utils` container in the same namespace to do that easily.
+Or you can run Collector to create the DB (see Collector help or the FAQs).

 ![Database missing until created](../../images/kubernetes-02-influxdb-datasource-influxdb-eseries-missing.png)

-The InfluxDB API or CLI can be used create a database before that.
-Then Save & Test will show that Data Source is fully validated (below).
+Once a DB exists and is configured Grafana data sources, Save & Test will show that Data Source is fully validated (below).

 ![Database available after created](../../images/kubernetes-03-influxdb-datasource-influxdb-eseries-present.png)